 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the D3300 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D3300 requires a separate lens.

 - More compact: Is smaller (111x65mm vs 124x98mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D3300).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D3300).

 - More modern: Reflects 4 years and 1 month of technical progress since the D3300 launch.

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better sound: Can connect to an external microphone for higher quality sound recording.